Lewa Downs, Kenya

 Sirikoi Cottage comprises two ensuite bedrooms with an adjoining living area in between.
 With its own private kitchen and outdoor deck with fire place, guests can be as private as they like and take meals here or join guests at the main lodge and share stories around the camp fire.

-Sirikoi House is ideal a small group or family traveling together and taken on an exclusive basis with private chef, guide and team of staff.
+Sirikoi House is ideal a small group or family travelling together and taken on an exclusive basis with private chef, guide and team of staff.
 The house is split into three main areas comprising a master bedroom cottage, a large central living and dining area and a separate two-bedroom cottage to the right.
 The rooms are large and sumptuously decorated, all overlooking manicured gardens and wetlands beyond - the perfect place for private sundowners or dinners.

 The style of the camp is in keeping with the unrivalled hospitality of Sirikoi.
 Lewa Wildlife Conservancy has had a pioneering role in conservation, the incredible array of game is testament to this.
 The beautiful landscape varies from rolling hills to the thick Ngere Ndare forest.
 Lewa holds 12% of Kenya's black rhino population and the largest single population of the endangered Grevy zebras in the world.